Sravanti Uppaluri

 Biography

-My training and research background span biology, bioengineering and biophysics — my undergraduate education was in biology at the McMaster University, Canada.
-Subsequently, I completed a masters in bioengineering at the University of Toronto.
-During my PhD at the Max Planck Institute for Dynamics and Self-Organization, Goettingen, Germany, I used ideas and tools from soft condensed matter physics to understand the motility and rheology of unicellular parasites.
-Following which, I performed research at Princeton University as a postdoctoral fellow in developmental biology.
+Sravanti’s training and research background span biology, bioengineering and biophysics.
+Her undergraduate education was in biology at the McMaster University, Canada.
+Subsequently, she completed a masters in bioengineering at the University of Toronto.
+During her PhD at the Max Planck Institute for Dynamics and Self-Organization, Goettingen, Germany, she used ideas and tools from soft condensed matter physics to understand the motility and rheology of unicellular parasites.
+Following this, she performed research at Princeton University as a postdoctoral fellow in developmental biology.

-At Azim Premji University, I work primarily with undergraduate students to pursue questions that are broadly in the areas of developmental and regenerative biology.
-We conduct experiments to ask how organisms establish a body plan by cell sorting, what kinds of environments promote growth and regeneration and how interspecies interactions influence individual development and populations.
+At Azim Premji University, she works primarily with undergraduate students to pursue questions that are broadly in the areas of developmental and regenerative biology.
+Along with the team she conducts experiments to ask how organisms establish a body plan by cell sorting, what kinds of environments promote growth and regeneration and how interspecies interactions influence individual development and populations.

 Courses